 | Low E | 2.0mm (0.078 inches) |

 These values can be adjusted to match your needs.
-To measure and set action accurately, use a Jim Dunlop String Height Gauge.
+To measure and set action accurately, use a precision gauge like the MusicNomad Setup Gauge Set.

 Quick Answer: Adjust Telecaster string height by turning the bridge saddle screws with an Allen wrench.
 Lower saddles for lower action, raise for higher action.
 Always retune after adjustments.